cmb84scd/cmb84scd/README.md

 ## Catriona Bennett

-Having spent over 16 years in retail it was time for a change of direction.
-Having already done some work with HTML (self taught), I used to look after 3 websites.
-This combined with me being thorough in my work led to a close friend suggesting programming.
-I started to teach myself C# and then quickly moved to Python to get a better understanding of coding.
-I found I was really enjoying it and in particular seeing the code working!
-I knew this would be a good job to do going forwards and that's how I ended up at Makers Academy.
-Originally I thought my preference would be for frontend but as the course has gone on, I've realised just how much I enjoy doing the logic etc, so now it's backend that I prefer!
+After over 16 years in retail, it was time for a change.
+Having already done some work with HTML (self taught), I used to look after 3 websites and this combined with me being thorough in my work led to a close friend suggesting programming.
+On taking redundancy, I started teaching myself how to code.
+Initially with C# but quickly moved to Python, I was really enjoying it and loved seeing the code I’d written working!
+I attended Makers Academy to further my knowledge and help me get started on my new career path.
+Originally I thought my preference would be for frontend but as the course went on, I've realised just how much I enjoy doing the logic etc, so now it's backend that I prefer!

 <div align="center">